 The School will also obtain such formal or informal background information about a visiting speaker as is reasonable in the circumstances to decide whether to invite and/or permit a speaker to attend the School.
-In doing so the School will always have regard to the Security Policy and the Visiting Speakers Policy, the Prevent Duty Guidance and the definition of "extremism" set out in KCSIE which states:

-"'Extremism' is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+This may include, but will not be restricted to, a Google and social media search and a request for a background resumé.
+In doing so the School will always have regard to the Prevent Duty Guidance and the definition of "extremism" set out in the KCSIE which states: "Extremism" is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.
-Terrorist groups very often draw on extremist ideas developed by extremist organisations."
+Terrorist groups very often draw on extremist ideas developed by extremist organisations.

-In fulfilling its Prevent Duty obligations the School does not discriminate on the grounds of race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, marital or civil partner status, disability or age.
+In fulfilling its Prevent Duty obligations the school does not discriminate on the grounds of race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, marital or civil partner status, disability or age.